Polly Bennett

 ArtHouse Jersey Artist Residency 2023

-Prior to her visit to Jersey, Polly conducted extensive geological research to identify the most promising locations for pigment hunting.
-Her most successful discovery came with the guidance of local geologist Ralph Nichols, who directed her to La Rocque at low tide.
-There, she collected blue, green and yellow clay, forming the basis for a new palette of site-specific pigments.
+Prior to my visit to Jersey, I conducted extensive geological research to identify the most promising locations for pigment hunting.
+The most successful discovery came with the guidance of local geologist Ralph Nichols, who directed me to La Rocque at low tide.
+There, I collected blue, green and yellow clay, forming the basis for a new palette of site-specific pigments.

 Workshops Held During the Residency